 Pupil progress will be continually monitored by their class teacher.
-Their progress will be reviewed termly (three times per year) with the teacher, SENDCo and SLT, although any concerns raised will be addressed sooner.
+Their progress will be reviewed at least termly (three times per year) with the teacher, SENDCo and SLT, although any concerns raised will be addressed as they occur.

 Where it is identified that a pupil has SEN, the school will take action towards the removal of the barriers to their learning.
-This SEN support takes the form of a four-part cycle (the graduated approach) through which earlier decisions and actions are revisited, refined and revised in
+This SEN support takes the form of a four-part cycle (the graduated approach) through which earlier decisions and actions are revisited, refined and revised in collaboration with the parent and pupil (where appropriate).
+The school will work in partnership with all stakeholders to gain understanding of the pupil's needs and what support is needed to ensure the pupil makes good progress.
+Parents will be formally advised of this.
+The aim of formally identifying a pupil with SEN is to help school ensure that effective provision is put in place and so remove barriers to learning.